WRVC (AM): History

 WRVC began operations on October 16, 1923 as WSAZ, operated by Glenn Chase in his electric shop in Pomeroy, Ohio.
-Chase had his hands full keeping the station going; as he put it, "even a loud voice could put the station off the air."
-Years later, Chase claimed the station was such a burden to him that he asked the United States Department of Commerce to assign it the call letters WSAZ to signify that it was the "Worst Station from A to Z. A more likely explanation is that the call letters were sequentially assigned by the United States Department of Commerce between WSAX in Chicago, Illinois (now defunct) and WSAY in Port Chester, New York.
-However, to this day local legend holds that the call letters stand for "Worst Station from A to Z"; indeed, the station used it as a slogan for many years.
+The call letters were sequentially assigned by the United States Department of Commerce between WSAX in Chicago, Illinois (now defunct) and WSAY in Port Chester, New York.
+However, to this day local legend holds that the call letters stand for "Worst Station from A to Z".

 By 1926, Chase realized he was in over his head making the station profitable, and moved it across and down the Ohio River to Huntington.
 He then sold controlling interest to Huntington businessman W. C. McKellar, but stayed on as station manager.
 McKellar used the station to help sell radios at his store on Fourth Avenue in downtown Huntington.

 In 1927, McKellar sold a stake in WSAZ to the Huntington Publishing Company, publisher of Huntington's two newspapers, The Herald-Dispatch and the now-defunct Huntington Advertiser.
 Huntington Publishing bought full control in 1929.

 The station came into its own when it stayed on the air commercial-free for nine straight days during the 1937 Ohio River flood.
 At the time, the station operated on 1190 kHz, and had to go off the air at sunset to protect clear-channel WOAI in San Antonio.
 However, it received permission from the federal government to stay on the air continuously in order to air appeals for help, information for loved ones and directives from officials working to combat the disaster.
 It stayed on the air for 182 hours straight from January 22 to January 31.
 This cemented its status as the Tri-State's primary AM station.